 From packing and planning to navigating new cities and cultures, these top travel tips from experienced travelers will help you get the most out of your travel experiences this 2023.

 3. Always bring a sunscreen.
-A bad case of sunburn can ruin your trip.
+Remember, a bad case of sunburn can ruin your trip.

 4. If you’re going for an international trip, bring an international adaptor.